 Academic dishonesty, commonly known as plagiarism, occurs when someone takes credit for work produced by another.
 Academic dishonesty and the appearance of dishonesty are avoided if proper bibliographic citations are included whenever the work of another is used.
-Proper bibliographic citations are described in the APA Publication Manual (6th edition).
+Proper bibliographic citations are described in the APA Publication Manual (7th edition).
 Students are expected to purchase the APA Manual for use during their doctoral studies.
 The APA manual is available in the DU Bookstore or in most major bookstores.
-Faculty may, at their discretion, use plagiarism software for any assignments, manuscripts, etc. completed by doctoral students.
+Faculty use plagiarism software for assignments, manuscripts, etc. completed by doctoral students.
 Additionally, doctoral students may opt to use the plagiarism software available through the university to pre-check any of their work prior to submitting it.